 These waters are visited by whales such as humpback, blue whales, minke, Bryde’s, southern right and orcas, whale sharks and dolphins (Department of Parks and Wildlife, Western Australia, 2016).

-As populations continue to grow worldwide, there is an ever-increasing pressure to expand and develop coastal regions.
-The State Government (Western Australia) has in the past targeted Gnaraloo Bay for development and it continues to be under threat.
-The health of our oceans and reef can be negatively affected from the development of these areas.
+As populations and tourism pressure continue to grow worldwide, there is ever-increasing pressure to develop coastal regions.
+The State Government (Western Australia) has in the past identified Gnaraloo Bay for development and it continues to be under threat.
+The reef can be negatively affected from the development of these areas.
+Read more…

 Department of Parks and Wildlife (DPAW), Western Australia (2017).
 Ningaloo Coast World Heritage Area.
 Visitor Guide, April 2016.